royalmo/docker-networks/README.md

   We will just use this network type for educational purposes in a non-standard way, as we will have multiple overlay networks in a single physical computer.
   To be able to create overlay networks in this edge case, we need to initialize a special Docker feature: *swarm*.
-We will not get into what is swarm, don't worry!
+It's explained in the next section.

 - **MACVLAN**: The *macvlan* network creates a new connection to the host computer's main network.
 As this last sentence wasn't easy to understand,